atlassian-archive/dataschool/dataschool/_chapters/how-to-teach-people-sql/inner-join-animated.md

 ---
 title: Inner Join - Animated
 meta_title: Inner Join - Animated
-description: Visualize how SQL is joining two tables using an Inner JOIN
+description: Visualize how SQL is joining two tables using an Inner JOIN.
+See animated visualizations of the data being INNER joined in SQL.
+Learn more.
-section: book
+section: JOINs
 number: 50
 authors:
 - _people/matt.md